 Mana whenua play an important role as kaitiaki of indigenous biodiversity.
 The obligation of stewardship is important, with a view that indigenous biodiversity should be maintained and enhanced holistically for the wider health of both the environment and all New Zealanders.
-Accordingly, the draft National Policy Statement on for Indigenous Biodiversity prioritises the mauri and intrinsic value of indigenous biodiversity and recognises people's connections and relationships with indigenous biodiversity.
-It also recognises that the health and wellbeing of people and communities are dependent on the health and wellbeing of indigenous biodiversity and that in return people have a responsibility to care for and nurture it.
-It acknowledges the web of interconnectedness between indigenous species, ecosystems, the wider environment, and the community, at both a physical and metaphysical level. identifies three major principles inherent in managing indigenous biodiversity.
+Accordingly, the draft National Policy Statement on Indigenous Biodiversity identifies three major principles inherent in managing indigenous biodiversity.
 These principles hinge on the interrelationship between te hauora o te tangata (the health of the people) and:

-- Te hauora o te taonga the health of species and ecosystems that are taonga; and - ------Te hauora o te taiao the health of the wider environment.
+- Te hauora o te koiora the health of indigenous biodiversity; and - Te hauora o te taonga the health of species and ecosystems that are taonga; and - Te hauora o te taiao the health of the wider environment.

-To achieve this, tThe health and ecological functioning of indigenous ecosystems and habitats is reliant upon management measures and the identification of opportunities for restoration, enhancement and protection - including the creation of ecological buffers, connections and corridors (including mountain to sea corridors and north-south corridors of terrestrial and aquatic ecosystems).
+To achieve this, the health and ecological functioning of indigenous ecosystems and habitats is reliant upon management measures and the identification of opportunities for restoration, enhancement and protection - including the creation of ecological buffers, connections and corridors (including mountain to sea corridors and north-south corridors of terrestrial and aquatic ecosystems).
 As far as possible, the loss of habitat that supports or provides a key life-cycle function for indigenous species listed as 'threatened' or 'at-risk' in the New Zealand Threat Classification System Lists, should be avoided.